bangadang/stackIT/FS25/Dataengineering.md

 - search history can also play a role

 ### Challenges of crawling
 - Data is not standardized/ structured.
-Or there is inf
+Or there is information missing
+- technical problems:
+	- long loading time
+	- scaling when there are a lot of pages to crawl
+	- unstable network connections

 ### Crawling with Scrapy
 Scrapy is an open source tool for webcrawling which allows customization